Backlash (2017): Storylines

 At WrestleMania 33, Kevin Owens defeated Chris Jericho to win his first United States Championship.
 On the post-WrestleMania Raw, Jericho was granted a rematch for the title at Raw's pay-per-view Payback, but the following week, Owens was moved to the SmackDown brand as a result of the Superstar Shake-up.
 SmackDown General Manager Daniel Bryan decided that if Jericho won the title at Payback, he would also transfer to SmackDown.
 Also on the April 11 episode of SmackDown, AJ Styles defeated Sami Zayn and Baron Corbin in a triple threat match to earn an opportunity for the United States Championship at Backlash.
 Over the next couple of weeks, Styles defeated Corbin in back-to-back matches, while Owens sat at ringside on commentary.
 After Styles defeated Corbin on the April 25 episode, Owens attacked Styles and Corbin joined in on the attack.
 Zayn came out for the save and took out Corbin, but was overpowered by Owens.
 Afterwards on Talking Smack, Corbin attacked Zayn and shoved an official.
 He was subsequently suspended for one week.
 At Payback on April 30, Jericho defeated Owens to win the United States Championship, thus transferring Jericho to SmackDown.
 On the following episode of SmackDown, however, Owens defeated Jericho to regain the title, making him the defending champion against Styles at Backlash.
 After the match, Owens continued to beat and injure Jericho, taking him out of action.
-On the May 9 episode, Owens interrupted a segment between WWE Champion Randy Orton and Jinder Mahal and claimed that he would eventually become the face of the WWE.
+On the May 9 episode, Owens interrupted a segment between WWE Champion Randy Orton and Jinder Mahal and claimed that he would eventually become the face of WWE.
 Styles then came out, followed by Corbin and Zayn, who attacked Corbin.
 A brawl ensued that resulted in a six-man tag team match where the team of Owens, Corbin, and Mahal defeated Styles, Zayn, and Orton.
 The following week, Owens hosted his own Highlight Reel with Mahal as his guest, but before Mahal could come out, Owens was interrupted by Styles.
 Styles then faced Mahal, but was defeated by Mahal due to an attack from Owens while the referee was distracted by The Singh Brothers.
 Later in the show, Zayn was granted a match against Corbin at Backlash.
 Corbin then appeared and attacked Zayn.